zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 This exercise will focus on the tRPC server part and how it differs from a regular Express.js server.
 We will use tRPC inside of Express, which means that we are not losing any of the flexibility of Express.js.
 We are only adding some type-safe functionality on top of it.
 It is even possible to have some endpoints in an application using regular Express.js `res` and `req` objects and some endpoints using tRPC.
 We could also use `req` and `res` in tRPC endpoints.

 {{ MUST: update the file link }}
-{{ MUST: use the articles/comments example instead of bugs application }}
 **Step 0.** [Download](https://drive.google.com/file/d/1003-iIXqCA4v9lfhAcv3402hefEXk-qH/view?usp=drive_link) and setup `2-trpc-server` project:

 1. Run `npm i` in the root directory to install dependencies.